-Daily, weekly, semi-annual and end of season inspections of the structure's play area and mechanical systems must be completed to ensure all components are operating safely and uninterrupted.
+Daily, weekly, semi-annual, and end of season inspections of the structure's play area and mechanical systems must be completed to ensure all components are operating safely and uninterrupted.
 Regular audits of the daily inspection and maintenance checklist will ensure all inspections and maintenance tasks are up to date.

-Da illy Obstructions in play area pathways Cracks or chips in deck surfaces Chipped or peeling paint Properly secured and tied net lashings Cuts, tears or damage to climbing nets, safety nets, and web crawl tunnels General wear of climbing nets, safety nets, and web crawl tunnels Excessively sagging climbing nets Proper operating pressure and flow to all effects GPM flow rates conform to design flow rates for each water slide Empty filter baskets of lint and debris Water levels in shutdown lanes are at correct operating levels We eekly Aligned torque indicators on the tipping bucket's lock nuts Delamination or excessive wear and tear to tipping bucket façade Damaged safety net handrails, support bars or attachments Check valve operating assemblies Clogged jets and nozzles causing ineffective operation of interactive elements Se mi-Annualy Se mi-Annualy Loose connections between tipping bucket support frame and the structure's stand pipes Se Se Loose connections between tipping bucket support frame and the structure's stand pipes Se Loose connections between tipping bucket support frame and the structure's stand pipes Loose metal roof cladding
+Da ily Obstructions in play area pathways Cracks or chips in deck surfaces Chipped or peeling paint Properly secured and tied net lashings Cuts, tears or damage to climbing nets, safety nets, and web crawl tunnels General wear of climbing nets, safety nets, and web crawl tunnels Excessively sagging climbing nets Proper operating pressure and flow to all effects GPM flow rates conform to design flow rates for each water slide Empty filter baskets of lint and debris Water levels in shutdown lanes are at correct operating levels We Aligned torque indicators on the tipping bucket's lock nuts Delamination or excessive wear and tear to tipping bucket façade Damaged safety net handrails, support bars or attachments Check valve operating assemblies Clogged jets and nozzles causing ineffective operation of interactive elements Se mi-Annualy Loose connections between tipping bucket support frame and the structure's stand pipes Loose metal roof cladding Signs of fatigue in the tipping buckets pivot shaft (cracking of metal or welds) Free swinging tipping bucket with properly secured bearings